villagedefrance/OpenCart-Overclocked/README.md

 So feel free to post your comments or get in touch!

 Requirements:
-- Server: Linux/Windows Server (Apache Linux is preferred).
+- Server: Linux/Windows Server (Apache Linux is preferred)
-- Database: MySQL, MySQLi, PDO (MySQLi is preferred).
+- Database: MySQL, MySQLi, PDO (MySQLi is preferred)
-- PHP: PHP 5.4+ (with MySQLi extension).
+- Curl: Curl extensions
-- Curl: Curl extensions.
+- PHP: PHP 5.4+

 Powered by the Latest Scripts:
 - jQuery 1.12.4.